jalopezsuarez/FlexboxLayout/README.md

 ```

-The  `configure` function stores the configuration closure for each view and these are recursively re-applied whenever the `render` function is called on the root view.
+The  `define` function stores the configuration closure for each view and these are recursively re-applied whenever the `render` function is called on the root view.

-This allows you to have a React-inspired design of your view logic.